onivim/oni/README.md

 ## Special Thanks

 Oni wouldn't be here without your help and support.
-There are some especially impactful contributions I'd like trecognize (in chronological order):
+There are some especially impactful contributions to call out (in chronological order):

-- @neovim team, especially @justinmk and @tarruda - Oni would not be possible without their vision for neovim.
+- @neovim team, especially @justinmk and @tarruda - Oni would not be possible without their vision
 - @vscode and @microsoft for their generous OSS contributions
 - @atom, @github, and @electronjs for their platform
 - @jordwalke for his generous support, inspiration, and ideas.